clearyy/discord-link-opener/README.md

 # discord-link-opener
 Automatically open browser tabs when links matching given constraints are sent in discord channels.
 Adapted to link sent by https://partalert.net/join-discord.
 If a link contains `partalert.net`, the script directly builds the Amazon link and opens it directly (of course including the PartAlert affiliate information).

+# Disclaimer
+Use at own risk!

+Automating normal user accounts (generally called "self-bots") is against the [Discord Guidelines](https://discord.com/guidelines) and may result in an account termination (ban) without prior notice.

 # Installation and Usage
 1. Download Python 3.6.x or 3.7.x .
 Before installing, make sure to check “Add Python to PATH”.